-This brief history will show you some illustrations and photographs of men’s sweater vest from the 1910s, 1920s, 1930s and 1940s.
+This brief history article will show you some illustrations and photographs of men’s sweater vests from the 1910s, 1920s, 1930s and 1940s.
 Part two will cover the 1950s to 1980s.
 To buy many of these styles made new, look here.

 1910s Men’s Sweater Vests

-It wasn’t until the late Edwardian period, 1910s, that menswear retailers were starting to place knitwear amoung sportswear (casual clothing) for the upper classes.
-This shift opened up men’s knitwear into new styles that blended formalwear (suits) with the comfort of knits (workwear.)
+It wasn’t until the late Edwardian period, 1910s, that menswear retailers were starting to place knitwear among sportswear (casual clothing) for the upper classes.
+This shift opened up men’s knitwear into new styles that blended formalwear (suits) with the comfort of knits (workwear).

-While men’s pullover sweaters/ jumpers, button down cardigans, turtleneck jersey shirts were plentiful the sleeveless sweater was still uncommon.
+While men’s pullover sweaters/ jumpers, button down cardigans, turtlenecks, and jersey shirts were plentiful, the sleeveless sweater was still uncommon.

 The first example I found was from a 1911 Sears catalog.
-It was in the style of a waistcoat, that is, a suit vest that buttoned down the front, V neckline, and small pockets.
-These replaced men’s suit vests for very casual or country outfits or were worn with other sport separates and workwear.
+It was in the style of a waistcoat — that is, a suit vest that buttoned down the front, with a V neckline and small pockets.
+These replaced men’s suit vests for very casual or country outfits, or were worn with other sport separates and workwear.

-WW1 shifted men’s knitted vests into the pullover style when the military supplied men with khaki colored, very simple, sleeveless sweaters.
+WWI shifted men’s knitted vests into the pullover style when the military supplied men with very simple, khaki colored, sleeveless sweaters.
 These were often knitted by family members back home.

 1920s Men’s Sweater Vests

-Some new stitch patterns were also new such as thin vertical rows and small squared checks.
-Both slipover with a V neck and waist ribbed waistband as well as button down cardigan style vests came in drab colors – navy blue, grey, brown, and khaki.
+Some new stitch patterns were also present, such as thin vertical rows and small squared checks.
+Both the V-neck slipover with a ribbed waistband as well as the button down cardigan-style vests came in drab colors – navy blue, grey, brown, and khaki.

-In the mid 1920s we start to see a few more experiments with pullover sweater vest, adding a round crewneck for added warmth and 2-4 pockets that were useful at holding golf balls, pencils, and cigarettes.
-The classic V neckline was elongating further down the chest and the overall fit was looser and slightly longer too.
+In the mid 1920s, we start to see a few more experiments with the pullover sweater vest.
+New round crew necks provided added warmth and 2-4 pockets at the front were useful for holding golf balls, pencils, and cigarettes.
+The classic V neckline was elongating further down the chest, and the overall fit was looser and slightly longer too.

-The end of the 1920s is when the fun began.
-Men’s sweaters vests followed the colors, contrast trim, and patterns found on men’s sweaters – bold jacquards, fair isle, checks, checkers, horizontal stripes, plaid, and possible argyle.
+The end of the 1920s is when the real fun began.
+Men’s sweater vests followed the colors, contrast trim, and patterns found on men’s sweaters – bold jacquards, Fair Isle, checks, checkers, horizontal stripes, plaid, and possibly argyle.

 1930s Sweater Vests

-In the 1930s the fun sweater vest pattern were put aside (except for fair isle) and returned to plain colors.
-The on carry over style was the Waistcoat vest now made of either jersey cloth or fulled wool cloth.
+In the 1930s, the fun sweater vest patterns were put aside (except for Fair Isle) and men returned to plain colors.
+The one carry over style was the Waistcoat vest, now made of either jersey cloth or fulled wool cloth.
 The style changed little from the 1910s with 4 pockets, 6 buttons, and matching edging.
-It was a classic throughout the entire decade worn with men’s suiting and casualwear.
+It was a classic throughout the entire decade, worn with men’s suiting and casualwear.

 What was new in the 1930s were some changes to shape and texture.
-The V neck was replaced with a deeper round neck while the armcycles were cut deeper and in towards the neck.
-These made for free shoulder movement needed by golfers and tennis players.
-The wide ribbed waistband was still short fitting over the high waisted trousers.
+The V neck was replaced with a deeper round neck, while the armscyes were cut deeper and further in towards the neck.
+These granted the free shoulder movement needed by golfers and tennis players.
+The wide ribbed waistband was still short, fitting over the high waisted trousers.

-Colors were lighter then previous decades.
-White, beige, rust red, powder blue, royal blue, light grey and black.
-Some sporty models came with white or black edging on the neck, arms and waistband mimicking the tennis sweater/cricket sweater/varsity sweater.
-At the very end of the decade sweats had more color combinations even more texture such as cable knit.
+Colors were lighter than previous decades: white, beige, rust red, powder blue, royal blue, light grey, and black.
+Some sporty models came with white or black edging on the neck, arms, and waistband, mimicking the tennis sweater/cricket sweater/varsity sweater.
+At the very end of the decade, sweats had more color combinations and even more texture, such as cable knit.

 1940s Sweater Vests

-The popular fair isle, cable knit and smooth knit sweater vest carried on into the 1940s but went back to have a V neckline.
+The popular Fair Isle, cable knit, and smooth knit sweater vest carried on into the 1940s, but went back to having a V neckline.
 Still short with a wide waistband, they lengthened a tad, and the shoulder went back to full coverage.

-The Fair Isle sweater vest featured well in the early and late 1940s.
-Updated patterns had rows of fair isle as well as brighter colors mixed into the designs.
+The Fair Isle sweater vest was featured well in the early and late 1940s.
+Updated patterns had rows of Fair Isle as well as brighter colors mixed into the designs.

 The cable knit sweater vest was the most popular texture in the 1940s.
 It looked dashing under a sportscoat with plain white shirt and colored tie.
 The raised bottom hem looked like it was folded up once to create a smaller waistband.